List of Persona 5 characters: Founding members

 Morgana, who as a Phantom Thief goes by the codename "Mona", is an amnesiac and mysterious bicolor cat-like creature who encounters Joker after they free him from his cell in Kamoshida's Palace.
-Wanting to discover his origins and restore his true form, he joins Joker in his heists and teaches him and his allies the mechanics of the Metaverse and the ropes of being a phantom thief, while serving as the second-in-command of the vigilante group.
+Wanting to discover his origins and restore his true form, he joins Joker in his heists, teaching him and his allies the mechanics of the Metaverse and the ropes of being a phantom thief, while serving as the second-in-command of the vigilante group.
 Hashino describes Morgana as similar to Persona 4s Teddie and as a mentor of the Phantom Thieves.
 Outside of the Metaverse, Morgana takes the form of a domestic cat and lives with Joker.

 His Persona is Zorro, which Hashino describes as Morgana's ideal human form.
 Morgana fights using a slingshot and a curved sword.
 He can transform into a minivan in the Metaverse (modeled after the Citroën Type H), which allows the Phantom Thieves to travel quickly.
 Morgana represents the Magician Arcana as a Confidant, and allows Joker to craft tools to help the Phantom Thieves explore the Metaverse.
 As the Confidant progresses automatically, Morgana's Persona will transform into Mercurius.
 In Persona 5 Royal, his Persona can evolve into Diego.
 He seeks Joker's help to discover his true form, and believes that he was once human; as he spends time with Joker, however, he starts to put more importance on the bond they forged.
 As the Phantom Thieves go further into Mementos, (Note: Mementos is a large dungeon in-game, the palace of the whole of society) Morgana regains his memories and learns that Igor created him to guide Joker against Yaldabaoth.
 After Yaldabaoth is defeated, Morgana loses his Metaverse form and vows to remain with Joker in hope of becoming human.
 In Royal, Morgana gains a human body when the Phantom Thieves were living in Maruki's reality.
 In Super Smash Bros.
-Ultimate, Morgana is featured in Joker's taunts, victory poses and All-Out Attack Final Smash, in addition to being a Spirit and a background character on the Mementos stage as the Morganamobile.
+Ultimate, Morgana is featured in Joker's taunts, victory poses, and All-Out Attack Final Smash, in addition to being a Spirit and a background character on the Mementos stage as the Morganamobile.
 He also appears as a downloadable player character in Super Monkey Ball Banana Mania.